linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/Articles/The Economist a Brave New World.md

 ---
-title: The Economist a Brave New World
-tags:
-  - banking
-  - cbdc
-  - digital_currency
-  - financial_services
-  - monetary_policy
 aliases:
 - A Brave New World
 - The Economist
 key_concepts:
-  - central bank digital currencies
+- Credit risk modeling and default probability estimation
+- Credit default swaps and counterparty risk analysis
+- Currency swaps and FX risk management
-  - cheaper and fairer finance
+- Interest rate caps, floors, and swaptions
-  - payment technologies upending finance
-  - reduce banks' traditional role
-  - threaten privacy and sovereignty
+- Arbitrage opportunities and no-arbitrage pricing
+tags:
+- abs
+- arbitrage
+- arch
+- correlation
+- credit-risk
+- fixed_income
+- risk-management
+title: The Economist a Brave New World
 ---

 # The Economist a Brave New World
 ## A Brave New World